muzzammil763/flutter_app_update_manager/README.md

 *   **Customizable Update Dialog**: Easily customize the update dialog to match your app's UI.
 *   **Force and Optional Updates**: Configure updates to be either mandatory (force update) or optional.
 *   **Platform-Specific Configuration**: Separate update configurations for Android and iOS.
-*   **Discontinued Versions Support**: Notify users of discontinued app versions and prompt them to update.
 *   **Auto Setup**: Automatically create Firestore structure with a single parameter.
 *   **Modern Dialog Design**: Beautiful blur background with proper force update handling.
 *   **Management Screen**: Built-in screen for managing update configurations.